 Two teams, led by Fredell Jacobs, chief startup officer at Startup Support SA, and Zuanda Reid, program manager at The Thinkroom, were finalists at the policy hack.
 Jacobs team tackled how to incorporate entrepreneurship in the basic education curriculum – looking at the best possible changes in regulations and how to involve the ecosystem and government officials in the discussion.
 Reid’s team took on the problem of reducing trade barriers between regional trade blocs in Africa.

 Team leader Jak Koseff, chief director at the Office of the Premier, Gauteng Province, South Africa, and his team members took first place at the competition for hacking a solution that addressed the 30 percent SMME procurement policy.
-The policy proposal was elevated and refined for the global policy hack in Surabaya, Indonesia.
+The policy proposal was elevated and refined at the global edition of the Startup Nations Policy Hack in Surabaya, Indonesia.
 Koseff teamed with senior officials from across Africa under the title of “Digitizing Procurement of SMME inclusion”.
 The team focused on enabling the 60 to 80 percent of African SMMEs that are considered informal, to evolve into suppliers to both government and private sector value chains.

 The solution, presented by Koseff, was picked as one of the three global finalists in the policy hack contest.
 He outlined his solution as the 3Ds: